-World Rabies Day is celebrated annually on September 28 and is dedicated to a dangerous disease.
-Given the annual number of bites, it is important to spread information about the disease and its consequences.
+World Rabies Day is observed annually on September 28 and is dedicated to raising awareness about a dangerous and deadly disease.
+Given the high number of animal bites each year, spreading information about rabies and its prevention is crucial for public health.

 History